-If an entity receives a federal Schedule K-1 from another pass through entity, do not use PA-20S/PA-65 Schedule H to apportion PA-source income from another entity.
-Report the information on PA-20S/PA-65 Information Return, Part I. Line 1b and Part II, Lines 2b and 2f.
+If an entity receives a federal Schedule K-1 in place of a PA Schedule K-1 from another pass through entity, do not use PA-20S/PA-65 Schedule H to apportion PA-source income from another entity.
+Report the information on PA-20S/PA-65 Information Return, Part I, Line 1b and Part II, Lines 2b and 2f.

-The PA-20S/PA-65 Schedule H applies to both PAS corporations and partnerships, including entities formed as limited liability companies that are classified as partnerships or PA S corporations for federal income tax purposes.
+The PA-20S/PA-65 Schedule H applies to both PA S corporations and partnerships, including entities formed as limited liability companies that are classified as partnerships or PA S corporations for federal income tax purposes.